La-Lojban/lojban.pw/data/pages/en/articles/!cmavo.md

       - definition: Experienced by X, Y (where X is the experiencer and Y is the experience).
       - examples:
         - 1:
-          - lojban: Ri'i la .djan. le zdani cu finti
+          - lojban: ri'i la tom da sance lo darno lindi ca le nu le tcima cu zenba lo ka vlile
-          - translation: Experienced by John, the house was built. / John experienced the building of the house.
+          - translation: As experienced by Tom, there was a sound of distant thunder as the weather grew stormy.
 - sau:
   - definitions:
     - 1: